villevpe/gift-list/README.md

 This project requires [Node.js](https://nodejs.org/en/) and [PostgreSQL](http://www.postgresqltutorial.com/install-postgresql/) server instance.

 **Step 1:**
 Install or verify that both Node.js and PostgreSQL server are installed for your system.
 PostgreSQL server needs to be running for this application.
-Edit the gifts you wish to have in the application by editing **/src/server/content.json** directly (to be changed at some point to allow full UI for editing gifts).
+Edit the gifts you wish to have in the application by editing **/src/server/content.json** directly (Note: this will change at some point in favor of web UI for editing gifts).

 **Step 2:**
 Clone or download the project